shelleyolivia/learn-tutorials/mirror/06-mint-nft.md

 Solidity programs always start with the Solidity version at the top using the keyword `pragma`.
 This tells the compiler what version of Solidity to use.

 In this case we've also imported a few pre-built contracts from the OpenZeppelin library.
-Our contract will be inheriting the basic functionality of an ERC-721 token from these.
+Our contract will be inheriting the basic functionality of an ERC-721 token.
 That will allows us to focus on the functionality we want to add.

 You can think of the smart contract as a class with properties, a constructor, and methods.
 That maps pretty closely to the subsequent lines, which include defining the properties for our smart contract (e.g. a mapping called `tokenURIToTokenId`), setting up a constructor that takes in a name and symbol, and adding functions to extend the inherited functionality.

 ## Creating Tokens

-Focusing on the `createToken` function, the first instruction tells us we need to make sure we are passing a `tokenURI` before creating a token, so we'll need to leverage Solidity's `require` function.
+Focusing on the `createToken` function, the first instruction tells us we need to make sure we are passing a `tokenURI` before creating a token.
+In this context the token URI will be the transaction id, also known as the transaction hash, from Arweave.

+We'll need to leverage Solidity's `require` function.
 If the requirement fails, we should return a simple, descriptive message.

 ```javascript
 require(bytes(_tokenURI).length > 0, "Empty tokenURI");